California shooter kills 10 at dance club; motive unclear

 The van was found in Torrance, another community home to many Asian Americans, about 22 miles (34.5 kilometers) from that second location.

-After surrounding the van for hours, law enforcement officials swarmed and entered the vehicle.
+After surrounding the vehicle for hours, law enforcement officials swarmed and entered it.
 A person’s body appeared to be slumped over the wheel and was later removed.
 Members of a SWAT team looked through the van’s contents before walking away.

 The sheriff’s department earlier released photos of an Asian man believed to be the suspect, apparently taken from a security camera.